joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 ### Create the users directory

 Our users' profile pictures and pattern drafts will be stored on disk.
-We need to add this directory to the repository (since it's ignored by git) and give the webserver rights to it:
+We need to add this directory to the repository (since it's ignored by git, it is not in the repository) and let the webserver own it:

 ```sh
 mkdir public/static/users